-High-Impact Outcomes: EPIC will drive economic growth and create well-paying, high-road jobs in the Central Valley by fostering clean energy and transportation careers and transitioning workers from the O&G industries to new opportunities.
-Technologically, it will first advance and commercialize next-generation batteries, which will enable subsequent advancements in smart grids and ACZEVs.
-Then EPIC will accelerate, leveraging the facilities and trained regional workforce ecosystem, broader related electrochemical technologies (synthetic fuel production and CO2 emission management technologies) leading to a self-sustaining Engine that will drive economic growth through electrochemistry for the coming century.
+High-Impact Outcomes: EPIC will drive economic growth and create well-paying, high-road jobs in the Central Valley by fostering next-generation energy and transportation careers, augmenting O&G industries and creating pathways for workers to new opportunities.
+Technologically, EPIC will first advance and commercialize next-generation batteries, based on established innovations from UCB/LBNL, which will enable subsequent advancements in smart grids and ACZEVs.
+Then EPIC will accelerate, leveraging the facilities and trained regional workforce ecosystem, broader related electrochemical technologies (synthetic fuel production and CO2 management) leading to a self-sustaining Engine that will drive economic growth through electrification and electrochemical technology for the coming century.
 The project ensures inclusive economic opportunities through targeted WFD, education, and training for underserved communities, promoting equity and diversity.
 EPIC will build a robust network of facilities and stakeholders, supporting continuous innovation and the transition of research into market-ready solutions.
 It will also reduce air pollution and GHG emissions, improving public health.
-Nationally speaking, EPIC will enhance energy independence by advancing domestic energy storage and production capabilities, reducing reliance on foreign sources.
-Educationally, it will strengthen research at California State University and the University of California, fostering innovation in science, technology, engineering, and math (STEM) fields.
+Nationally, EPIC will enhance energy independence by advancing domestic energy storage and production capabilities, reducing reliance on foreign sources.
+Educationally, it will strengthen research at California State University and R&D in the Central Vally via close partnerships with world leading institutions in UCB/LBL, thus fostering regional innovation leadership in science, technology, engineering, and math (STEM) fields.
 Communities and industries will benefit from improved environmental quality and health outcomes, while society will gain from economic and technological advancements.
-These outcomes will position California’s Central Valley as a leader in clean technology, driving sustainable growth and addressing critical energy and environmental challenges.
+These outcomes will position California’s Central Valley as a leader in electrochemical technology, driving sustainable growth and addressing critical energy and environmental challenges.

-EPIC’s shared vision aligns seamlessly with NSF’s programmatic goals by advancing cutting-edge R&D through commercialization while fostering inclusive economic development.
+EPIC’s shared vision aligns with NSF’s programmatic goals by advancing cutting-edge R&D through commercialization while fostering inclusive economic development.
 The Engine’s activities are tailored to the Central Valley’s unique strengths and needs, addressing critical infrastructure, investment, and workforce development gaps.
 EPIC’s focus on equity ensures that underserved communities, which have historically faced systemic barriers, will be integral to the region’s innovation ecosystem.
 By leveraging its assets and addressing its needs, the Engine is well-positioned to achieve the aforementioned high-impact outcomes.

 Broader Impacts